 Emergency lighting slave lights and signs obtain their emergency power supply from a separate central bank of batteries located within the premises.
 The central battery system makes maintenance and testing easier, and fittings are available in 24V, 50V, and 110V AC/DC.

-During a power failure, the Arc 8W slave unit is powered from a central bank of batteries located within the building.
-The Arc AR8 features an IP65 rating, making it suitable for both indoor and outdoor use.
+The Arc 8W Slave Unit is powered from a central bank of batteries located within the building to ensure escape routes are illuminated during a power failure.
+Featuring an IP65 rating, the AR8 is suitable for indoor and outdoor use.

 Using slave functionality, allowing it to illuminate after a mains power failure via a separate central battery system located within the premises, the Pico is available with four different directional arrow legends to choose from.